-Lentils aren’t a complete protein, as they don’t have sufficient amounts of the essential amino acid methionine!
-Combine them with foods containing methionine, such as pumpkin, hemp, chia & sesame seeds, Brazil nuts, or soy beans to create a complete protein!
+Lentils aren’t a complete protein, as they lack of the essential amino acid methionine!
+We should eat lentils with foods containing methionine to create a complete protein!

 Lentils are particularly high in nutrients.
 Above all, lentils are high in protein and fiber.
 Additionally, lentils are an excellent source of iron and zinc.
 Iron deficiency is the most common nutrient deficiency.

 So, eating lentils regularly can help you increase your iron levels.
 Eating foods high in iron increases your energy levels.
 When you’re more active, you burn more calories.
 Hence, you lose weight without even dieting!